pitchmuc/aepp/docs/schema.md

         If no schema ID is passed, then it will create an empty schema.
   * fieldGroupIds : OPTIONAL : Possible to specify a list of fieldGroup.
         Either a list of fieldGroupIds (schemaAPI should be provided as well) or list of dictionary definition
   * schemaAPI : OPTIONAL : It is required if $id or altId are used.
-It is the instance of the Schema class.
+It is the instance of the Schema class or you should have import and/or pass the config object.
   * schemaClass : OPTIONAL : If you want to set the class to be a specific class.
         Default value is profile: "https://ns.adobe.com/xdm/context/profile", can be replaced with any class definition.
         Possible default value: "https://ns.adobe.com/xdm/context/experienceevent", "https://ns.adobe.com/xdm/context/segmentdefinition"